MoMus2000/Shopify-DS-Challenge/README.md

 ## Question 1

 ### Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

+The calculation is being made in a very naive way.
+There are outlier values in the data that are driving the mean value of the order because of both the order amount and the number of items ordered.
+A better way is to look closely at the outlier shops and determine for each shop what the reason is for their high value and act accordingly.

 ### What metric would you report for this dataset?
 ### What is its value?